noahehall/theBookOfNoah/0current/security/oauth.md

   - client posts a request to authserver/token endpoint with the auth code & and the code verifier
   - the auth server hashes & encodes the code verifier and compares with the previously sent code challenge
   - if the auth servers stored code challenge === hashed & encoded code verifier, the auth server responds with the token

+#### Implicit

+- originally designed from SPAs/Mobile apps
+- technically not deprecated, but PKCE is now the preferred grant type flow

 ### extensions